 One Meal a Day (OMAD)

 Other names for this type of approach are 20:4 or the “Warrior Diet.”
 OMAD intermittent fasting is based on the concept of fasting for 20 hours a day and consuming all calories during a 4-hour window.
 It draws its inspiration from historical texts suggesting that the ancient Spartans and Romans only ate one meal per day.

 As people become more acquainted with IF, they may start to read about 24+ hour fasts.
-We don’t typically encourage people to follow this protocol, simply because we believe that a low carb is a beneficial way of eating that provides a complete nutritional profile that doesn’t require you to deprive yourself of food for days on end.
-We encourage anyone who is planning on doing a longer fast to consult with a healthcare professional who specialized in this approach.
+We don’t typically encourage people to follow this protocol.
+We believe that eating a low carb diet provides a complete nutritional profile that doesn’t require you to deprive yourself of food for days on end.
+We encourage anyone who is planning on doing a longer fast to consult with a healthcare professional who specializes in this approach.

 Atkins and Intermittent Fasting

 For many people, low carb diets and intermittent fasting go hand-in-hand.
 IF is not necessary on a low carb diet, however, because your body will already be trained to burn fat for fuel and your diet will already help control your blood sugar levels.
 But as long as you are meeting your caloric requirements during your eating window, fasting after dinner for 12 to 16 hours each night could give your digestive system a needed break.
 This is also beneficial as nighttime eating is often when mindless snacking on hidden carbs occurs.

 If you’d like to try IF while living low carb, try making your calorie cutoff around 6 p.m. – 7 p.m.
 Squeezing in a morning workout in a fasted state can also help put you in the fat-burning zone—as long as you feel up to it.** Just remember that chronically consuming too few calories has the potential to slow down your metabolism, which will hinder your weight- and fat-loss goals.